humanmade/altis-dev-tools/docs/testing-with-codeception.md

 ### Custom config

-Projects can use a custom Codeception configuration file and override Altis' zero-config setup (or select only bits and pieces as needed), by providing a custom `codeception.yml` file within the tests directory, and using the `-c` parameter to specify the path to it, eg:
+Projects can use a custom Codeception configuration file and override Altis' zero-config setup (or select only bits and pieces as needed), by providing a custom `codeception.yml` file within the tests directory, and using the `-c` option to specify the path to it, eg:

 ```sh
 composer dev-tools codecept run -- -c path/to/codeception.yml